johanpiquet/jopi-rewrite/README.md

 The goal of Jopi Rewrite is simplicity: to be able to create an application without drowning in technical details.
 That's why Jopi Rewrite is not just a server, but also a framework.
 It is minimalist, but with very useful additions:

-* Native Tailwind integration, already preconfigured.
-As well as React HMR integration so that any UI code change is instantly reflected in the browser.
+* **Tailwind already configured and enabled**.
+As well as **React HMR integration** so that any UI code change is instantly reflected in the browser.
-* Inclusion of a Docker script to quickly convert your project into a very lightweight Docker VM.
+* Inclusion of a **Docker script** to quickly convert your project into a very lightweight Docker VM.
-* Built-in JWT authentication enabled by default, with the ability to easily create a user directory: a minimalist system that is easy to understand and extend for your own needs.
+* Built-in **JWT authentication** with the ability to easily create a user directory: a minimalist system that is easy to understand and extend for your own needs.
-* User role management is included.
+* **User role based security** is included.
 It allows limiting access to certain resources and customizing behavior according to user roles.
 * A cache management system that makes your site as fast as a static site.
 You have full control over this cache, which can be global, per-user, to distinguish desktop/mobile, ...
-* Creating an SSL certificate (for https) is trivial: Jopi generates development certificates (local machine) and also handles Let's Encrypt: with automatic renewal and no connection loss.
+* Creating an SSL certificate (for https) is trivial: Jopi **generates development certificates** (local machine) and also handles **Let's Encrypt**: with automatic renewal and no connection loss.
+* Simple but powerful **module system** to organize your application and reuse module between your apps.

 ## Application organization